Tata Motors to grow exports of trucks to offset slow India sales

 “This (exports) is something we are stressing heavily,” said Ravi Pisharody, executive director of Tata’s commercial vehicles business, who plans to grow exports to 150,000 vehicles in 3 to 4 years from 45,000 vehicles in the year that ended on March 31.

-The company, which mainly exports to neighboring nations Sri Lanka, Bangladesh and Nepal, will look at increasing shipments to countries in the Middle East and Southeast Asia.
+The company, which mainly exports to neighbouring nations Sri Lanka, Bangladesh and Nepal, will look at increasing shipments to countries in the Middle East and Southeast Asia.

 “In many markets, there is no local commercial vehicle company.
 It is the Europeans we are competing with and... our products’ appearance and specifications are comparable and we have a 10 percent price advantage,” said Pisharody, adding that exports will go some way in offsetting slow domestic sales.